UKY-IRA/edhsmm/README.md

 - Left-censoring (I have difficulty understanding and implementing it)

 #### Installation & Tutorial
-For now, there is no installation; you need to download the ZIP for this repository.
+For the "test" branch, download the ZIP for this repository.

 For tutorial, see the [notebooks](notebooks).

 Found a bug?
 Suggest a feature?
 Please post on [issues](https://github.com/poypoyan/edhmm/issues). 😊